 Goal 1: Maintain first time PANCE pass rate above the national mean

-Outcome 1: Since its inception in 1996, Arcadia University’s PA program has maintained a 99-100% first time PANCE pass rate, well above the national average.
+Outcome 1: Since its inception in 1996, Arcadia University’s PA program has maintained a 96-100% first time PANCE pass rate, which is above the national average.
+The Class of 2021 had a 96% first time PANCE pass rate (national average 93%).The Class of 2020 had a 98% first time PANCE pass rate as compared to the national average of 95%.

 Goal 2: Recruit and retain highly qualified students

-Outcome 1: The program received 3,099 applications for 100 seats during the admission cycle for the Class of 2018.
-The matriculated students had a median GPA of 3.62 and 2,133 hours of clinical experience.
+Outcome 1: The program received 3,160 applications for 103 available seats during the admission cycle for the Class of 2021.
+The matriculated students had a median GPA of 3.65 and a mean of 2,724 hours of clinical experience.
+The program received 3,159 applications for 105 seats during the admission cycle for Class 2022.
+The matriculated students had a mean GPA of 3.66 and a mean of 2,036 patient care hours.

-Outcome 2: With an average class size of 99, the average attrition rate for Arcadia University’s PA program over the last three graduated classes was 3%, below the national average.
+Outcome 2: With an average class size of 104, the average attrition rate for Arcadia University’s PA program over the last three graduated classes is 2.96%, which is well below the national average.

 Goal 3: Provide a global perspective to students and faculty by offering global experiences to at least one third of PA students and faculty